-Von mises stress is considered to be a safe haven for design engineers.Using this information an engineer can say his design will fail, if the maximum value of Von Mises stress induced in the material is more than strength of the material.
-It works well for most of the cases, especially when the material is ductile in nature.
+Von Mises stress is considered to be a safe haven for design engineers.Using this information an engineer can say his design will fail, if the maximum value of Von Mises stress induced in the material is more than strength of the material.
+It works well for most cases, especially when the material is ductile in nature.
 In the folowing sections we will have a logical understanding of Von Mises stress and why it is used.

 Distortion energy theory

-Concept of Von mises stress arises from distortion energy failure theory.
+The concept of Von mises stress arises from the distortion energy failure theory.
 Distortion energy failure theory is comparison between 2 kinds of energies, 1) Distortion energy in the actual case 2) Distortion energy in a simple tension case at the time of failure.
-According to this theory, failure occurs when the distortion energy in actual case is more than distortion energy in simple tension case at the time of failure.
+According to this theory, failure occurs when the distortion energy in actual case is more than the distortion energy in a simple tension case at the time of failure.

 It is the energy required for shape deformation of a material.
-During pure distortion shape of the material changes, but volume does not change.
-This is shown in figure 1.
+During pure distortion, the shape of the material changes, but volume does not change.
+This is illustrated in Fig.1.

 |Fig.2 Representation of a pure distortion case|

 Expression for Von Mises stress

-Above 2 quantities can be connected using distortion energy, so the condition of failure will be as follows.
+The above 2 quantities can be connected using distortion energy failure theory, so the condition of failure will be as follows.

 Industrial Application of Von Mises Stress

 Distortion energy theory is the most preferred failure theory used in industry.
-It is clear from above discussions that whenever an engineer resorts to distortion energy theory he can use Von Mises stress as failure criterion.Let's see one example.
+It is clear from above discussions that whenever an engineer resorts to distortion energy theory he can use Von Mises stress as a failure criterion.Let's see one example: